How to Stop Procrastinating: The Science-Backed Fix

 Most productivity tools solve for the wrong layer.
 They give you better lists, better calendars, better reminders.
 But a reminder is easy to dismiss.
 A notification is easy to swipe away.
 Your brain has been practicing avoidance for years.

-FineStreak takes a different approach.
+FineStreak is an accountability app that uses financial stakes and daily check-ins to help people build lasting habits.
 Every day, at a time you choose, you get an AI phone call.
 Not a notification.
 Not a text.
 A call.
 It asks you what you committed to.
 It asks you whether you did it.
 And if you did not, there are real financial consequences.
+The mechanism is detailed in our science of accountability check-ins breakdown.

 The scheduled call interrupts the avoidance loop before it has time to build.
 The voice interaction makes it harder to lie to yourself.
 The financial stake activates loss aversion, the same force that makes procrastinators delay in the first place, but pointed in the opposite direction.